vapor/docs/docs/basics/async.es.md

 print(futureResponse) // EventLoopFuture<ClientResponse>
 ```

-After the initial call to map, there is a temporary `EventLoopFuture<URL>` created.
-This future is then immediately flat-mapped to a `EventLoopFuture<Response>`
 Después de la llamada inicial a map, se crea un `EventLoopFuture<URL>` temporal.
 Este futuro se asigna inmediatamente a un `EventLoopFuture<Response>`

 ## Futuro